Optimized variance estimation under interference and complex experimental designs: Introduction

-The main contributions of the paper are: \begin{itemize} \item In Sections~\ref{sec:variance-bounds}, we describe and characterize the variance estimation problem under arbitrary interference and arbitrary designs for the full class of linear estimators.
-We define a concept of admissibility for the class of variance bounds that are quadratic forms.
-An inadmissible bound is dominated by some other bound no matter what the potential outcome might be, so the admissibility concept allows us to discard a large set of variance bounds that never are desirable.
-The characterization allows us to understand previous variance bounds in a common framework, and we show that some commonly used approaches produce inadmissible bounds.
+There are two main contributions of the paper.
+First, in Section~\ref{sec:variance-bounds}, we describe and characterize the variance estimation problem.
+We define a concept of admissibility for the class of variance bounds that are quadratic forms, allowing us to discard a large set of poorly performing variance bounds.
+The characterization allows us to understand previous variance bounds in a common framework, and we show that the currently most commonly used type of variance bound is inadmissible.

-\item In Section~\ref{sec:finding-bounds}, we reinterpret the variance estimation problem as an optimization problem.
-We describe methods that allow experimenters to construct variance bounds based on their level of risk aversion and prior substantive knowledge.
-The risk preferences are with respect to the level of conservativeness of the bound; experimenters can choose between bounds that perform well on average (in a sense that is soon to be made precise) but can occasionally perform poorly, or bounds that perform slightly worse on average but never perform very poorly.
-The bounds are valid and admissible no matter which class of objective functions is used and no matter if the supplied information is correct, but they are less conservative if the information is accurate.
-The resulting optimization problem is convex, meaning that it is computational tractable.
+Second, in Section~\ref{sec:finding-bounds}, we reinterpret the task of selecting a variance bound as an optimization problem.
+We describe two classes of objective functions that allow experimenters to construct variance bounds based on their prior substantive knowledge and risk preferences about excessive conservativeness.
+The bounds are valid and admissible no matter which class of objective functions is used and no matter if the supplied information is correct, but the resulting bound is less conservative if the information is reasonably accurate.
+The underlying optimization problem is convex, meaning that it is computationally tractable.

-\item In Section~\ref{sec:estimate-vb}, we consider how challenges involved in estimating a bound affects which bound to select.
+Supplementary contributions include an investigation in Section~\ref{sec:estimate-vb} of how challenges when estimating a bound affect which bound to select.
 We highlight that some bounds are easier to estimate than others, meaning that we might prefer a bound that is more conservative if we can estimate it with greater precision.
 Section~\ref{sec:simulations} reports the results from a simulation exercise based on real-world data examining how the methods we describe in the paper behave in practice.

-Using the techniques described in this paper, experimenters will be able to construct variance estimators in a wider range of settings, and they will be able to make those estimators more relevant by reducing conservativeness.